cloned-doy/whatsfly/whatsfly/dependencies/README.md

 ## The build.sh file was borrowed from https://github.com/bogdanfinn/tls-client/blob/master/cffi_dist/build.sh

-## make sure you have installed all build tools on your machine
+## make sure you have installed all the build tools on your machine

 # trashy notes
--  python setup.py sdist
-cd whatsfly
-make sure u on setup.py dir
-- pip install .
+-